Westside High School (Augusta, Georgia)

 Westside High School is a public high school located in the West Augusta area of Augusta, Georgia, United States.
 It is operated by the Richmond County School System.
-Its current principal is William Smith.
+Its current principal is Tikki Middleton.

 Student activities

 Athletics

-Sports teams include baseball, wrestling (2011 wrestling region champs), soccer, football, track & field, swimming, cross country, golf, tennis, kickboxing, volleyball, disc golf, and horseshoes.
+Sports teams include basketball, baseball, wrestling, soccer, football, flag football, track & field, swimming, cross country, golf, tennis, and volleyball.

 The mascot of the school is "Pat" the Patriot.